United States: Government and politics

 The Capitol Building, seat of legislative government, houses both chambers of Congress.

-The White House, residence and workplace of the president, includes offices for the executive staff.
+The White House, the president's residence and workplace, includes offices for the executive staff.

 The Supreme Court Building houses the nation's highest court.

-The United States is a federal republic of 50 states and a federal capital district, Washington, D.C.
+The United States is a federal republic consisting of 50 states and a federal capital district, Washington, D.C.
 The U.S. asserts sovereignty over five unincorporated territories and several uninhabited island possessions.
-It is the world's oldest surviving federation, and its presidential system of national government has been adopted, in whole or in part, by many newly independent states worldwide following their decolonization.
+It is the world's oldest surviving federation, and its presidential system of federal government has been adopted, in whole or in part, by many newly independent states worldwide following their decolonization.
 The Constitution of the United States serves as the country's supreme legal document.

-Most scholars describe the United States as a liberal democracy.
-(Note: Some scholars have used descriptions such as oligarchy or plutocracy instead.)
+The United States was the most prominent liberal democracy for much of the 20th and early 21st centuries, but has undergone significant democratic backsliding; some scholars describe this as a shift toward a hybrid regime—a political system combining autocratic and democratic features.
+Gerrymandering, the manipulation of districts for political advantage, has been the subject of Supreme Court litigation.
+Political scientists differ over whether the country remains a democracy experiencing backsliding or has become a hybrid regime.
+In September 2025, Brian Klaas described the United States as a competitive authoritarian system.
+Some scholars have written that the U.S. is drifting toward oligarchy, where government policy is determined by economic elites and the groups representing them.
+In a 2026 survey of 119 scholars within the American Political Science Association, most respondents regarded the country as still democratic despite significant backsliding, while a minority considered it no longer democratic.

-National government
+Federal government

 Composed of three branches, all headquartered in Washington, D.C., the federal government is the national government of the United States.
 The U.S. Constitution establishes a separation of powers intended to provide a system of checks and balances to prevent any of the three branches from becoming supreme.
+The three-branch system is known as the presidential system, in contrast to the parliamentary system where the executive is part of the legislative body.
+Many countries around the world adopted this aspect of the 1789 Constitution of the United States, especially in the postcolonial Americas.